Skip to main content

 • optimization

-The game's optimization has received significant criticism, with many players reporting issues such as audio stuttering, frame drops, and lag, even on capable systems.
-While some users noted that performance improved after initial loading, the overall experience was marred by technical problems, leading to frustration and disappointment.
-Despite these issues, the game's narrative and voice acting were praised, suggesting that the core experience may still resonate with players willing to overlook the optimization shortcomings.
+The game's optimization has received mixed reviews, with many players reporting significant performance issues such as audio stuttering, frame drops, and lag, even on high-end systems.
+While some users noted that the game runs smoothly after initial loading, others experienced persistent technical problems that detracted from the overall experience.
+Despite these issues, the voice acting, particularly from the original cast, was praised, highlighting a contrast between the game's narrative strengths and its technical shortcomings.

-• “The game is smooth, no more sub-par performance issues.”
+• “The game is smooth, with no more sub-par performance issues.”

 • “Sadly in the beginning and at some parts of the story there was sound stuttering and lag.”